20steps/alexa/README.md

 * Possiblity to ask UptimeRobot.com for detailed system status of your services
 * Some easter egg for your loved one
 * Basic Website using Pages brick to integrate Wordpress as CMS
-* Basic user management including user settings
+* Basic user management including self-regirations and user settings
 * Alexa Account linking using oAuth2
 * Support for german and english language including localized website